ADD CONDITION

 Additional Clinical Information

-Patients should apply the topical patch to a clean and dry affected area, ensuring it is free of lotions, ointments, and creams.
-For adults and children aged 12 years and older, only one patch may be used at a time for a maximum of 8 hours, with a total of up to three patches allowed per day.
-After use, the patch should be discarded, and the pouch resealed.
+The product is administered topically, with specific instructions for adults and children aged 12 years and older.
+Patients should clean and dry the affected area, ensuring it is free of lotions, ointments, and creams before applying the patch.
+The sticky side of the patch should be placed on the affected area, with a maximum of one patch used in an 8-hour period and no more than three patches per day.
+After a single use, the patch should be discarded, and the pouch resealed.
 For children under 12 years of age, consultation with a physician is advised.

-Clinicians should counsel patients on the proper use of the product, emphasizing that it should be used only as directed.
-Patients should be informed of the rare risk of serious burns associated with topical analgesics and advised against tight bandaging or the use of heating pads in conjunction with the patch.
-It is important to avoid contact with eyes and mucous membranes, and not to apply the patch to wounds or damaged skin.
-Patients should discontinue use and seek medical advice if their condition worsens, if redness or irritation occurs, if symptoms persist beyond 7 days, or if they experience signs of injury at the application site.
-Pregnant or breastfeeding patients should consult a healthcare professional before use.
+Clinicians should counsel patients on the proper use of the product, emphasizing adherence to directions.
+Patients should be informed of the rare occurrence of serious burns associated with similar products and advised against tight bandaging or use with heating pads.
+Contact with eyes and mucous membranes should be avoided, and the product should not be applied to wounds or damaged skin.
+Patients should discontinue use and consult a doctor if their condition worsens, if redness or irritation develops, if symptoms persist beyond 7 days, or if signs of injury occur at the application site.
+Pregnant or breastfeeding patients should seek professional advice before use.

 Drug Information (PDF)